-We heard some rumors that Amazon Mechanical Turk might be a scam so the WFHW team decided to check it out so we could provide our readers with an honest review of the program.
+We heard some rumors that Amazon Mechanical Turk might be letting people down so the WFHW team decided to check it out so we could provide our readers with an honest review of the program.

 What exactly is Amazon Turk?

-Amazon Turk is a market place for work that requires human intelligence.
-It was created by Amazon based on the idea that there are some things that humans beings can do much more effectively than computers.
+Amazon Turk is a marketplace for work that requires human intelligence.
+It was created by Amazon based on the idea that there are some things that human beings can do much more effectively than computers.

-Such tasks include selecting objects from a picture or video, writing product descriptions, transcribing audios, or searching data details.
+Such tasks include selecting objects from a picture or video, writing product descriptions, transcribing audio, or searching for data details.

 Amazon Turk has been around since 2005 and is not a scam, however, there are some companies with unethical business practices who use Mechanical Turk to hire workers.